To our Clients, Partners, Staff and Stakeholders

 RoH Rechtsanwälte ist eine Internationale Kanzlei, die ihre Mandanten in allen wesentlichen Bereichen des schweizerischen, deutschen und Internationalen Rechts berät.

-In unseren Büros in Zürich, Zug, Berlin, London und Hong Kong, sowie in verschiedenen Partnerbüros weltweit, können wir unsere Klienten im Wirtschafts-, Steuer- und Internationalen Recht beraten.
+In unseren Büros in Zürich, Zug, Berlin und London, sowie in verschiedenen Partnerbüros weltweit, können wir unsere Klienten im Wirtschafts-, Steuer- und Internationalen Recht beraten.